Nevernight Chronicle: Reception

 The series was well received by critics, with praise for its pacing, dark humor, worldbuilding, and conclusion.
 It was noted for its dark themes, and mature subject matter dealing with violence and sexuality.
 Each installment in the series received the Aurealis Award for Best Fantasy Novel the year of its release.

 The character of Mia Corvere was also praised as a three-dimensional female protagonist.
 In an article for the journal Gender Forum, Marthe-Siobhán Hecke argued that Corvere's nuanced characterization subverted expectations of both female protagonists and of revenge narratives.

 The series' conclusion, Darkdawn, was published in 2019 and appeared on several year's end lists' of the best fantasy books and series conclusions.
+It debuted on the Sunday Times bestseller list, the first of Kristoff's solo works to do so.

 Adaptations

 In 2019, Piera Forde produced a web series adaptation of Nevernight on YouTube.